Fisherman-s-Friend/atmt_2024/assignments/03/report.md

 For the assigment we are confronted with a setting of 10'000 sentences, which is an even smaller dataset, than used in the paper.
 We will adapt the hyperparameters of the reference model to the strategies proposed in the paper and compare the performance of the adapted model to the reference model.

-Based on the strategies proposed in the paper and the hyperparameter used by the reference model, we  adapt the following hyperparameters:
+Based on the strategies proposed in the paper and the hyperparameter used by the reference model, we adapt the following hyperparameters in a first setting.:
-##### Adapted model
+##### Adapted model 1
 trained on 10'000:

 * learning rate: 0.0005 # the paper used this rate, without giving further details